 Guitar riffs across different music genres

 Guitar riffs are not limited to a specific genre of music.
 They are versatile and can be found in various musical styles.
+This has existed ever since the invention of the guitar.
 Here are some examples of guitar riffs in different genres.

 Rock: The genre is renowned for its memorable guitar riffs.
 Classic rock songs like “Smoke on the Water” by Deep Purple and “Sunshine of Your Love” by Cream are celebrated for their iconic riffs.